Cobra Power Station Crash Course

 The LCD display screen is basic and straightforward, showing the output value of what you are charging, the type of outlet being used, and the battery life of the Power Station itself.

-Two integrated LED flashlights make the Power Station useable at night.
+Two integrated LED flashlights make the Power Station more functional at night.
 The flashlight on the left side of the unit acts as a traditional flashlight, complete with a strobe and SOS setting.
 The “area light” is just above the LCD screen and illuminates the immediate area around the unit.
-Working with the area light also lets you see the charge ports more easily when it’s dark.

 Charging The Cobra Power Station